Team-Clayton-Cornett/Backend/README.md

 More documentation on Django views: [https://docs.djangoproject.com/en/2.2/topics/http/views/](https://docs.djangoproject.com/en/2.2/topics/http/views/)
 *Note:* All of the API views will be returning [JSON responses](https://docs.djangoproject.com/en/2.2/ref/request-response/#jsonresponse-objects) rather than normal [HTTP responses](https://docs.djangoproject.com/en/2.2/ref/request-response/#django.http.HttpResponse).

+### Viewsets
+Viewsets are how the server deals with requests that were routed by URLs and handle a lot of this through serializers.
+This is where the logic is defined when a request is made via a URL for Django REST Framework Serializer objects.
+Views for the api app (the main app for the backend) are located at `/opt/capstone/api/viewsets.py`
+More documentation on DRF viewsets: [https://www.django-rest-framework.org/api-guide/viewsets/](https://www.django-rest-framework.org/api-guide/viewsets/)

 ### Models
 Models are how the objects stored in the database are defined.
 Models for the api app (the main app for the backend) are located at `/opt/capstone/api/models.py`
 More documentation on Django models: [https://docs.djangoproject.com/en/2.2/topics/db/models/](https://docs.djangoproject.com/en/2.2/topics/db/models/)

+### Serializers
+Serializers are how Django REST Framework converts Django models into JSON objects.
+Serializers for the api app (the main app for the backend) are located at `/opt/capstone/api/serializers.py` More documentation on DRF serializers: [https://www.django-rest-framework.org/api-guide/serializers/](https://www.django-rest-framework.org/api-guide/serializers/)

 ### URLs
 URLs are how requests to the server are routed to their respective views.